Weather Warnings - Flooding Outlook Advice - Southwest

 Western Australia Flood Warning Centre

-River level rises are being recorded in catchments in the South West District
+rises and areas of flooding in catchments in the South West District.

 DFES advises people and communities to be aware that flooding is possible and